Ransomware Attacks Happen Every Day, Is Your Practice Safe?

-By choosing a secure and compliant EHR, first and foremost, you are actively preventing a ransomware attack from hitting your practice.
-The more security and compliance-focused your EHR is, the more you know your data and your patients personal health information will be harder to breach.
+By choosing a secure and compliant EHR, you are actively preventing a ransomware attack from hitting your practice.
+The more security and compliance-focused your EHR is, the more you know your data and your patients' personal health information will be harder to breach.

 How to stay safe and compliant